Funding for the

 Eligible costs may include the costs resulting from increasing innovation cooperation within the Growth Engine ecosystem (including the marketing of innovation cooperation):

-Funding is subject to Business Finland's general terms and conditions for funding companies R&D.
+Funding is subject to Funding terms and conditions for Innovation Cluster.

 In accordance with the general terms and conditions of funding, eligible costs in the funding of innovation cluster operations can include the salaries and indirect personnel costs of the personnel participating in the cluster operations or assisting in them, travel expenses, purchased services, and material and supply costs directly related to the following cluster operations compliant with the project plan: